moznion/thin-cache/README.md

 #### `Asyncronously#forceGetWithRefreshScheduling()`

 This method retrieves __always__ already cached object.
 And __always__ schedules a task to refresh cache.

+#### Exception case

+If cache value hasn't been initialized, these methods behaves in the same as synchronous one.

 ### More information